mj3b/prompt_experiments/misc/bukowski_poetics.md

-_(GPT-4 really struggles with alliteration, though it does alright with sentence stress in a poem if you struggle with it)_ _(In other words, linguists' jobs are quite safe for now.)_
+_n.b.
+GPT-4 really struggles with alliteration, though it does semi-OK with sentence stress in a poem if you lead it by the nose.
+Intrestingly, correctly identifying sentence sterss is also an area where the majority of English speakers really struggle -- it's all so natural to us that it is difficult to reflect on and "hear."
+GPT-4, as you'll see, even with a full phonetic transcription, isn't quite able to connect all the dots with what it is given.

 ### gitnomad24601:
 Give me an expert analysis (including a linguistic-poetic analysis) of Bukowski's "relentless as the tarantula."
 Here it is for reference: